 Johnny's Winter Growing Guide

-The hoops are covered initially with row cover (Agribon-19 or heavier) to extend the crop into the fall.
+Using different bender styles, one can create 3-, 4-, or 6-feet-wide hoops for fabricating low tunnels that span one or two beds at at time.
+When frost is predicted, the hoops are covered initially with spun-bonded row cover (Agribon-19 or heavier) to extend the crop into the fall.
 These coverings protect the crop from frost, but allow them to respire and self-ventilate as temperatures fluctuate throughout the day.

-After a few frosts, and once the chance of warm days has diminished, a layer of 4-mil (100-micron) greenhouse film is added on top of the row cover.
-If warm weather does occur after the addition of plastic, the low tunnels may need to be manually ventilated by lifting the sides, to prevent internal temperatures from getting too high.
+After a few frosts have occurred and the likelihood of further warm days is minimal, a layer of 4-mil (100-micron) greenhouse film is added on top of the row cover.
+The edges of the covers are secured with sandbags, chain, or another form of weights placed placed along the edges of each hoop.
+If warm weather should occur after the addition of plastic, the low tunnels may need to be manually ventilated by lifting the sides, to prevent internal temperatures from getting too high.
 In the dead of winter, the tunnels will effectively be sealed shut by the snow load on top.

 - Intro to Winter Growing

 - Overwintering Crops • Planting Chart

 - Protection Methods for Overwintering in Low Tunnels

 - Focus on Crops & Varieties for Winter Growing